-In the Ausable Bayfield Maitland Valley Source Protection Region there are 2526 municipal groundwater well systems as well as 2 Lake Huron intakes.
-There are two additional well systems in the Saugeen SPA whose WHPA-C reaches the Maitland Valley SPA.
+In Ausable Bayfield Maitland Valley Source Protection Region there are 26 municipal groundwater well systems as well as two Lake Huron intakes.
+There are also two well systems in the Saugeen SPR whose WHPAs reach the Maitland Valley SPR (Clifford and Ripley).
 The Assessment Report studied the sources of water supplying each of these drinking water systems and delineated four types of vulnerable areas: Wellhead Protection Areas, Intake Protection Zones, Highly Vulnerable Aquifers and Significant Groundwater Recharge Areas.
 These are vulnerable areas where pollutants on the surface could enter the source of municipal drinking water, potentially causing contamination.